LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 3. Have a filename corresponding to the pointing for the catalog, and call the `writePhoSimCatalog` method to write to it
 4. Finally, after writing, store the available connections and hand it to the next instance that will be created

-All of this is done in an example script `bin/generatePhosimInput.py`
+All of this is done in our production script `bin/generatePhosimInput.py`

 - First we get a set of pointings by doing a sql query on the OpSim database.
 We can do the queries restricting to FieldID=1427 (for Twinkles) or can restrict to list of obSHistIds (preferred).
 - We then use `ObservationMetaDataGenerator` to create `ObservationMetaData` corresponding to these.
 Then iterating through the `ObservationMetaData` in this, we follow the steps above to write out the phosim instance catalog.
-To run the example (after the setup steps above) and changing the path to the OpSim database, run
+To run the production script (after the setup steps above) and changing the path to the OpSim database, run
 ```
 python bin/generatePhoSimInput.py